User Guide

 Connect

 Tap the server in the list.
+Local network servers are highlighted in cyan.
 SSSH checks for tmux on the server and shows existing sessions.
 Choose "Direct Shell" for a simple connection or tap a tmux session to attach.

 3